snakeeyes021/happywhale/README.md

 For now, the scope of this project includes only the first problem.
 However, upon completion, I will likely try my hand at the much more difficult and time-consuming second problem.
 Keep an eye out for additional branches.

 ## The Dataset
 Happywhale has a dataset available as part of a [Kaggle competition](https://www.kaggle.com/c/happy-whale-and-dolphin).
 The dataset consists of over 50,000 images of whales and dolphins, categorized both by 25 different species and about 15,000 individuals.
+The images generally only contain dorsal fins and dorsal ridges.

 For anomaly detection, I've also obtained a [miniature subset of the ImageNet dataset](https://www.kaggle.com/ifigotin/imagenetmini-1000), for an extra 35,000 images.